jinjialij/data_structure_algorithms/readme.md

 ```

 ### 142. Linked List Cycle II
 > Given a linked list, return the node where the cycle begins.
 If there is no cycle, return null. <br>There is a cycle in a linked list if some nodes in the list can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
-Note that pos is not passed as a parameter.
+<br> Note that pos is not passed as a parameter.
 <br>Notice that you should not modify the linked list.
 ```java
 class Solution{